davidsowerby/takkan/docs/user-guide/widget-tree.md

 # Widget Tree

-Precept naturally follows the Widget tree structure Flutter uses.
+Takkan naturally follows the Widget tree structure Flutter uses.
 It also uses the [Provider](https://pub.dev/packages/provider) package to manage some shared state.

-The diagram below gives an illustration of a couple of scenarios of how the configuration of a [PScript](./precept-script.md) affects the Widget tree content.
+The diagram below gives an illustration of a couple of scenarios of how the configuration of a [Script](./precept-script.md) affects the Widget tree content.

-We'll look at how Precept uses the Widget tree from two perspectives:
+We'll look at how Takkan uses the Widget tree from two perspectives:

-- the presentation (`PScript`) part,
+- the presentation (`Script`) part,
-- the data / schema / validation aspect (`PSchema`)
+- the data / schema / validation aspect (`Schema`)

 ## Presentation

-The structure of the presentational aspect of the Widget tree follows the structure of `PScript`.
+The structure of the presentational aspect of the Widget tree follows the structure of `Script`.

-`PPage`, `PPanel`, `PPart` and `PParticle` become instances of `PreceptPage`, `Panel`, `Part` and `Particle` respectively, shown in the [diagram](#diagram) below.
+`PPage`, `PPanel`, `PPart` and `PParticle` become instances of `TakkanPage`, `Panel`, `Part` and `Particle` respectively, shown in the [diagram](#diagram) below.

-`PreceptPage`, `Panel`, `Part` and `Particle` are known as 'Content' widgets.
+`TakkanPage`, `Panel`, `Part` and `Particle` are known as 'Content' widgets.

-The page is built using the `PreceptRouter`, responding to the route defined in the `PRoute` containing the `PPage`.
+The page is built using the `TakkanRouter`, responding to the route defined in the `PRoute` containing the `PPage`.

-The page content is built as Panels or Parts as defined by the `PScript`, with Panels being nestable.
+The page content is built as Panels or Parts as defined by the `Script`, with Panels being nestable.

 The rest of the build just occurs through the normal Flutter Widget **build** method.